LeoLiPPPM/Esp32SVCooler/README.md

 # Notes

 This code is not functional.
 Use for reference only.
 Including both WifiManager and BluetoothSerial requires too much memory.
 Use one or the other, and not both at once.
+Please contact Leo at leo_li@berkeley.edu for inquiry into testing functionality.

 # Build Instruction